xueyuanch/justlend_energy/README.md

 ## Contributing

-We welcome contributions to improve this project!
+welcome contributions to improve this project!
 You can submit your code via Pull Requests or leave your feedback in the Issues section.